-My list of Inspiration does not end here.
-It has more subtleties than I can possibly talk of.
-And these inspirations have forced me to write something so meaningful that has an impact on someone else’s life.
+Although, I’m stopping here but my list of inspiration does not end here.
+It has more subtleties than I can ever possibly talk of.
+These inspirations have forced me to write something so meaningful that impacts someone else’s life in a beautiful way.
 Something that fires their courage again to hit the wrong in its face, to take their life’s steering-wheel in their own hands.
 I want to write something powerful that urges someone to speak for them.